Smart leverage? Rethinking the role of Leveraged Exchange Traded Funds in constructing portfolios to beat a benchmark: Source data and parameters

 \subsection{Constructing VETF and LETF returns time series}

 LETFs were only introduced in 2006 (\cite{BansalMarshall2015}), whereas the first VETFs were listed in the US in the 1990s.
 In order to obtain longer time series of returns for indicative investment results of Section \ref{sec:Indicative-investment-results}, we construct a proxy returns time series for a VETF and LETF referencing a broad equity market index as follows: \begin{enumerate} \item Obtain daily returns for the underlying broad equity market index referenced by the VETF and LETF.
 For this purpose, we used daily returns for the CRSP capitalization-weighted index consisting of all domestic stocks trading on major US exchanges (the VWD index - see above), with historical data that is available since January 1926.
 We prefer to use a time series that is as long as possible, since this would include additional periods of exceptional market volatility such as 1929-1933. \item Multiply each daily return by the returns multiplier $\beta$, where we used $\beta=2$ for the LETF and $\beta=1$ for the VETF, and construct a time series of monthly returns. \item Adjust the time series of VWD returns using (\ref{eq: Approx LETF dynamics ito S dynamics}) to reflect the ETF expense ratios $c_{k},k\in\left\{ v,\ell\right\} $ and the observed T-bill rate $r$.
-As per Table \ref{tab: Closed-form solns - Candidate assets and benchmark}, we assumed expense ratios of $c_{\ell}=0.89\%$ p.a. for the LETF and $c_{v}=0.06\%$ p.a. for the VETF to reflect typical values observed in the market. \item Inflation-adjust the time series using inflation data from the US Bureau of Labor Statistics. \end{enumerate} Note that a proxy time series of LETF returns is also similarly constructed in \cite{BansalMarshall2015}, although a number of details (such as inflation adjustment of returns and choice of underlying index) differ.
-As noted in \cite{BansalMarshall2015}, the construction of such a proxy returns time series assumes that the ETF managers achieve a negligible tracking error with respect to the underlying index.
-We observe that these assumptions are often made out of necessity in the literature concerning LETFs (e.g. \cite{BansalMarshall2015}, \cite{LeungSircar2015}).
-Furthermore, given improvements in designing replication strategies for LETFs that remain robust even during periods of market volatility (see for example \cite{GuasoniMayerhofer2023}), this appears to be a reasonable assumption for ETFs written on major stock market indices as considered in this paper.
+As per Table \ref{tab: Closed-form solns - Candidate assets and benchmark}, we assumed expense ratios of $c_{\ell}=0.89\%$ p.a. for the LETF and $c_{v}=0.06\%$ p.a. for the VETF to reflect typical values observed in the market. \item Inflation-adjust the time series using inflation data from the US Bureau of Labor Statistics. \end{enumerate}